efebarlas/HesapSor/README.md

 build a community around.

 Architecture:
 Svelte + Supabase.
 Edge functions for hiding away complicated stuff to the backend.
+That's it!
 No fancy CSS stuff (other than Material Design icons, but that's it.)